joarreola/ETAMessages/README.md

     - Cleanup etaNotification(): Create setupLocalNotification() and setupPseudoLocalNotification().
     - Fix explicit unwrapping crash in pollRemote().
+    - Set self.etaOriginal once myEta is no longer nil.

   - MapUpdate.swift
     Manage mapView updates for remote-user pin, map centering and spanning, and